microservices-kata/petstore-infrastructure/README.md

 # petstore-pipeline

-Dockerfile and Ansible scripts to initialize pipeline instance.
+Dockerfile and Ansible scripts to initialize infrastructure instances.